 Water businesses must identify and pay affected customers as soon as practicable after the event.
 You can find more information on guaranteed service levels in the related code.

-The guideline for New Customer Contributions is different to a code in that it sets out a framework for negotiation, rather than minimum standards.
+The guideline for New Customer Contributions sets out a framework for negotiation, rather than minimum standards.
 It was introduced to streamline the negotiations around up-front costs for developers connecting to a water business’s water, sewerage and recycled water systems.

 The guideline identifies two types of contributions:

 - Standard —approved by the commission in each water business’s price determination, or

 - Negotiated —agreed between the developer and the water business.

 Find out more about new customer contributions in the commission’s explanatory note.
 Customers and water businesses can use the commission’s model to make sure that negotiated contributions address each principle included in the guideline.